-Hulu picks up four new eSports series
+Hulu picks up four new esports series

 - ESL Replay: A standard replay show meets docuseries, following the behind-the-scenes action of ESL’s big multi-day tournaments, including Dota 2, Battlegrounds and two CS:GO tournaments.
 (Four episodes, 60 minutes each)

-eSports is growing not only on native platforms like Twitch and MLG.tv, but in the mainstream.
+Esports is growing not only on native platforms like Twitch and MLG.tv, but in the mainstream.
 Turner has its own ELeague, which is broadcast on TBS and online.
 Stick-and-ball sports team owners are buying e-sports teams — New England Patriots owner Robert Kraft and New York Mets COO Jeff Wilpon have both bought teams in Activision’s new Overwatch league.

 And now, Hulu has gotten in on the action with the purchase of this new content from ESL.